About

 WORKSHOP CREDITS: 3 per session

 Please note: The Florence Academy of Art expresses workshop coursework in credits to the equivalent of 1 credit for 20 hours of completed study.
-Academic grades are not awarded and there are no exams.
-Please see each course for total hours of study.
-Any final acceptance or recognition of hours of study or credits for workshop (external activity) is at the discretion of the Home University or institution in question and in accordance with each institution’s transfer policy.
+Academic grades are not awarded, and there are no exams.
+Please see each course for the total hours of study.
+Any final acceptance or recognition of hours of study or credits for a workshop (external activity) is at the discretion of the Home University or institution in question and in accordance with each institution’s transfer policy.

 Medium & Materials